Prometheus-X-association/edge-computing/README.md

 its value-added services are implemented as standalone software containers, operated in a dedicated Kubernetes namespace, and several PTX-tailored extensions of the Kubernetes framework itself.

-The main elements of the BB-02's functionality cover the following:
+The elements of the BB-02's main functionality cover the following:

-- Provide a generic runtime environment for data-processing functions.
+- Provide a _generic runtime environment_ for data-processing functions.
-- Provide the ability to deploy pre-built containers with privacy-preserving options.
+- Provide the ability to deploy _pre-built containers with privacy-preserving_ options.
-- Provide the capability of managing and orchestrating by privacy-zone labels.
+- Provide the capability of managing and orchestrating by _privacy-zone_ labels.
-- Use the PTX Connector to interact with PTX core elements.
+- Use the _PTX Connector_ to interact with PTX core elements.
-- Implement and control the process of getting data for data consumer functions/software.
+- Implement and control the process of getting data for _data consumer functions/software_.
-- Implement a separate REST-API interface for the integration with PTX dataspace.
+- Implement a separate _REST-API interface_ for the integration with PTX dataspace.

 See the detailed Kubernetes-based architecture and their component binding to the main design document in